The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 Truck, Infantry Carrier, Light, FFR, Winch, MC2 (IIMV)

 Land Rover 6x6 for the movement of an infantry section (Qty x 8 in certified rear seating) and Fitted For Radio (FFR) and with winch.
 These vehicles were an interim Infantary Mobility vehicle (IIMV) in the Bushranger project which spawned the armoured Bushmaster Infantary Mobility Vehicle (IMV).
+For more details and photos visit the Land Rover Bushranger IIMV page.

 Click to expand